UMCarpentries/intro-curriculum-r/paper/paper.md

 We collected feedback from the learners and instructors at the end of the pilot workshop, then held a smaller half-day sprint to revise the curriculum based on the feedback.
-Community members continue to create issues, make edits, and review pull requests for ongoing refinement of the curriculum.
+At current, our community members are continuously able to create issues, make edits, and review pull requests to keep refining the curriculum for future use.
-We have plans to teach more workshops with instructors who did not develop the curriculum to gather even more feedback.
+We are planning more workshops with new instructors who were not involved in the original curriculum development to gather their unique feedback.

 # Curriculum

-Our curriculum is tailored to people with no prior coding experience who want to learn how to use programming to perform data analysis (Figure 2).
+Our curriculum is tailored to people with no prior coding experience who want to learn how to use R programming for data analysis, visualization and the reporting of results (Figure 2).
-We aim to teach our learners not only the basics of performing data analysis, but also to provide them with a framework to perform rigorous reproducible research that can easily be shared with others.
+Not only do we aim to teach our learners the basics of performing empirical data analysis.
+We also seek to provide a rigorous framework for adhering to reproducible research principles that enable researchers to easily share their empirical work with others.

 ![Curriculum overview.
 Created with BioRender.com.](curriculum-overview.png)